geru-br/devops-challenge/README-en.md

 ## About this 'test'

 Inside the directory `part3` you'll find `YAML` files that describe how an application runs in a Kubernetes Cluster.
-Describe what you can understand about how it runs and suggest improvements if necessary.
+Describe what you can understand about how it runs and suggest improvements.
-PS: Attention to the details.
+PS: Attention to the details, there are misconfigurations and bad practices.

 # Ship it! :shipit: